-These shrubs are already growing very well.
-The weekends' feature shrubs and trees of grevillea, correas, acacias and callistemons were kindly donated by Bunnings and our thanks go to Barb Harvey for this.
+0411 842 912

+mathison park Churchill

 First and foremost our committee wishes to express our sincere thanks to Darrell White who over the many years he has been on Council, has been our fierce advocate for funding and support for us.
 His knowledge of Council procedures and personnel has been invaluable.

-We have appreciated his concern and devotion and wish him all the best as he continues his other community activities.
-We were able to hold three working bees this last month which has seen the park cleared up.
+We have appreciated his concern and devotion and wish him all the best as he continues his other

+We were able to hold three working bees this last

+Gippsland people always shines through"

+12-14 George Street, Morwell VIC 3840 PO Box 214, Morwell VIC 3840 p.
+03 5133 9088 | f.
+03 5133 9388 e. russell.northe@parliament.vic.gov.au

+w. www.russellnorthe.com.au

+park cleared up.

 The Gippsland Interchange members came and helped clear up some piles of tree prunings.
 The following Saturday further piles were cleared into larger ones and burnt.
 The next Saturday the remaining piles were dealt with along with clearing up of other fallen branches.
-It was great to welcome Kaelob to a working bee and have his enthusiastic help.
-A Morton Bay fig was planted.
-Some mowing was done at the bottom of the ramp.
-The council mowing team has smartened up the whole park with a great mow.
+It was great to welcome Kaelob to a working bee and have his The council mowing team has smartened up the whole park with a great mow.
 Weeds have been sprayed.
 The Bush Crew came back for a day and planted 400 trees in the south east corner of the park.
 This will help to complete our wildlife corridor.
 Our little bridges on the east side are wearing out and will be replaced gradually.
+NAIDOC tree planting event lakeside at Churchill

-All in all it has been a very productive month and has made the park look spiffy once again.
-Mathison Park to mark this year's NAIDOC event with the theme "Always Was, Always Will Be".
-The plants are part of a wider landscaping effort around the existing Apology Seat and Totems which were installed at the lake two or support of Latrobe Valley Landcare took place a few
+Saturday November 14 saw many families gather for a community tree planting event at Lake Hyland/ Mathison Park to mark this year's NAIDOC event with the theme "Always Was, Always Will Be".
+The plants are part of a wider landscaping effort around the existing Apology Seat and Totems which were installed at the lake two or three years ago.
+Some planting with the support of Latrobe Valley Landcare took place a few months back.
+These shrubs are already growing very well.